 No-one's life is perfect, we all have dreams we never fulfilled, things we still want to do, secrets and regrets, but not everyone has the courage to change that.
 This novel is a homage to the brave women who quietly and conscientiously make the world a better place.

-Giunti (Italy), Blanvalet (Germany) Czarna Owca (Poland) and Marcador (Portugal).
+Éditions Charleston (France), Giunti (Italy), Blanvalet (Germany) Czarna Owca (Poland), Marcador (Portugal), Hermes (Bulgaria), Angle Editorial (Catalan).